Available 24X7 Call For Free Consultation (281) 587-1111

 Losing a loved one due to someone else’s negligence is a tragic experience.
 In Texas, wrongful death claims allow families to seek justice and compensation.
 To win a wrongful death lawsuit, you must prove four essential elements: Duty of Care, Breach of Duty, Causation, and Damages.
 Below, we detail each element and explain how to build a strong wrongful death case.

 The first step in a wrongful death lawsuit is showing that the defendant owed a legal duty to the deceased.
-Duty of care means the obligation to act to avoid harm to others.
+Duty of care refers to the obligation to act to prevent harm to others.
 Common examples include:

 Drivers- A driver must obey traffic laws and drive safely.